 When comparing Private Internet Access to ExpressVPN, there was a clear winner in terms of speeds.
-ExpressVPN was consistently faster than PIA and offers the best speeds.
+ExpressVPN was consistently faster than PIA with all servers I tested.

-These test results also line up with user feedback I have received via comments and emails.
-ExpressVPN is consistency faster than Private Internet Access, although PIA also does not have horrible speeds.
+These test results also line up with user feedback I have received via comments and emails, with PIA falling behind in speeds.
+We saw similar results with NordVPN coming out on top in the NordVPN vs PIA comparison.
 If performance is your top priority, then ExpressVPN would be the one to go with.

 Winner for speed: ExpressVPN

 When discussing reliability, I consider the following areas: